danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.toggleParticipantsHidden.html" name="channels.toggleParticipantsHidden">Hide or display the participants list in a supergroup: channels.toggleParticipantsHidden</a>

+* <a href="stories.toggleAllStoriesHidden.html" name="stories.toggleAllStoriesHidden">Hide the active stories of a specific peer, preventing them from being displayed on the action bar on the homescreen: stories.toggleAllStoriesHidden</a>

+* <a href="stories.togglePeerStoriesHidden.html" name="stories.togglePeerStoriesHidden">Hide the active stories of a user, preventing them from being displayed on the action bar on the homescreen, see here » for more info: stories.togglePeerStoriesHidden</a>

 * <a href="channels.togglePreHistoryHidden.html" name="channels.togglePreHistoryHidden">Hide/unhide message history for new channel/supergroup users: channels.togglePreHistoryHidden</a>

-* <a href="contacts.acceptContact.html" name="contacts.acceptContact">If the peer settings of a new user allow us to add them as contact, add that user as contact: contacts.acceptContact</a>
+* <a href="contacts.acceptContact.html" name="contacts.acceptContact">If the add contact action bar is active, add that user as contact: contacts.acceptContact</a>

 * <a href="messages.setBotShippingResults.html" name="messages.setBotShippingResults">If you sent an invoice requesting a shipping address and the parameter is_flexible was specified, the bot will receive an updateBotShippingQuery update.
 Use this method to reply to shipping queries: messages.setBotShippingResults</a>